SanderJBouwman/shiniertreecheckbox/readme.md

 - [Documentation](#documentation)

 ## Features
-- Able to large amount of items in the treecheckbox > 20.000 items
+- Able to process large amounts of items in the treecheckbox > 50.000 items
 - Fast searching
 - (custom) Callback functions to Shiny